Mathematical proof: Proof by exhaustion

+Closed chain inference

+A closed chain inference shows that a collection of statements are pairwise equivalent.

+In order to prove that the statements $\varphi_1,\ldots,\varphi_n$ are each pairwise equivalent, proofs are given for the implications $\varphi_1\Rightarrow\varphi_2$, $\varphi_2\Rightarrow\varphi_3$, $\dots$, $\varphi_{n-1}\Rightarrow\varphi_n$ and $\varphi_{n}\Rightarrow\varphi_1$.

+The pairwise equivalence of the statements then results from the transitivity of the material conditional.

 Probabilistic proof

 A probabilistic proof is one in which an example is shown to exist, with certainty, by using methods of probability theory.
 Probabilistic proof, like proof by construction, is one of many ways to prove existence theorems.

 In the probabilistic method, one seeks an object having a given property, starting with a large set of candidates.
 One assigns a certain probability for each candidate to be chosen, and then proves that there is a non-zero probability that a chosen candidate will have the desired property.
 This does not specify which candidates have the property, but the probability could not be positive without at least one.

 A probabilistic proof is not to be confused with an argument that a theorem is 'probably' true, a 'plausibility argument'.
-The work on the Collatz conjecture shows how far plausibility is from genuine proof.
+The work toward the Collatz conjecture shows how far plausibility is from genuine proof, as does the disproof of the Mertens conjecture.
 While most mathematicians do not think that probabilistic evidence for the properties of a given object counts as a genuine mathematical proof, a few mathematicians and philosophers have argued that at least some types of probabilistic evidence (such as Rabin's probabilistic algorithm for testing primality) are as good as genuine mathematical proofs.